prijall/FeatureEngineering/README.md

   ![Photo](PipelineForImputation.png)![Photo](SelcetionForImputer.png)

 # Day 17
-Today, I deep dive into the concept of missing value handling using multivariate techniques. **KNN Imputation** is the techniques in handling missing values using Euclidean Distance between the k-Nearest Neighbour.
+Today, I deep dive into the concept of missing value handling using multivariate Imputaion. **KNN Imputation** is the techniques in handling missing values using Euclidean Distance between the k-Nearest Neighbour.

 - Formula to calculate Euclidean Distance is:
     Distance=sqrt(weight*Sq(Xm-Xn)+sq(Ym-Yn)+..)